open-source-search/easy-computer-vision/README.md

 lead to a good result.

 ## Start Model Training
-To start a training of you model, please execute following 2 commands i the same order:
+To start a training of your model, please execute following 2 commands in the same order:
 1) cd path/to/easy-computer-vision/
 2) python3 -m train.start_training